 What are the Causes of Alzheimer’s Disease?
 (Etiology)

-- Alzheimer’s Disease is believed to be caused by a combination of factors
+Alzheimer’s Disease (AD) is believed to be aided by a combination of factors.

 - Genetic mutations are thought to be a major factor in determining who will be affected by Alzheimer’s Disease.
-Research has found that mutations on the Apolipoprotein E (apoE) gene are common in people with the condition, leading to the belief that it could be a factor causing AD
+Research has found that mutations on the Apolipoprotein E (apoE) gene are common in people with the condition, leading to the belief that it could be a causative factor

 - Lifestyle factors are also thought to play an important role in determining who might be affected by AD.
-Individuals with high blood pressure, type 2 diabetes, and heart problems may be more likely to develop this brain disorder
+Individuals with high blood pressure, diabetes, and heart problems, may be more likely to develop this brain disorder

 - Alzheimer’s Disease may also be caused by trauma and injury to the brain

 According to research scientists, Alzheimer’s Disease develops slowly due to atrophy of the brain, when brain cells (neurons) begin to die for unknown reasons.
 It is suspected that certain abnormal structures, called amyloid plaques and tangles, may be responsible for nerve cell injury and death.

 What are the Signs and Symptoms of Alzheimer’s Disease?

 Common signs and symptoms of Alzheimer’s Disease include:

 - Memory loss/problems - these are early indicators and may include (for example) trouble recollecting recently learned information, misplacing items of regular use, getting lost in known places, forgetting familiar faces, or forgetting to pay for services at shops or restaurants

 - Difficulty performing daily activities, difficulty reading, or sleeping

 - Mood swings